Add different types of markers in Blazor Maps Component

 Step 2

-Customize the above option for n number of markers as demonstrated in the following code example.
+Customize the above option for multiple markers as shown in the following example.

 @using Syncfusion.Blazor.Maps